Transjugular intrahepatic portosystemic shunt: Implantation

 Transjugular intrahepatic portosystemic shunts are typically placed by an interventional radiologist under fluoroscopic guidance.
 Access to the liver is gained, as the name 'transjugular' suggests, via the internal jugular vein in the neck.
 Once access to the jugular vein is confirmed, a guidewire and introducer sheath are typically placed to facilitate the shunt's placement.
 This enables the interventional radiologist to gain access to the patient's hepatic vein by traveling from the superior vena cava into the inferior vena cava and finally the hepatic vein.

 Once the catheter is in the hepatic vein, a wedge pressure is obtained to calculate the pressure gradient in the liver.
 Following this, carbon dioxide is injected to locate the portal vein.
-Then, a special needle known as a Colapinto is advanced through the liver parenchyma to connect the hepatic vein to the large portal vein, near the center of the liver.
+Then, a special needle known as a Colapinto or Rösch-Uchida is advanced through the liver parenchyma to connect the hepatic vein to the large portal vein, near the center of the liver.
 The channel for the shunt is next created by inflating an angioplasty balloon within the liver along the tract created by the needle.
 The shunt is completed by placing a special mesh tube known as a stent or endograft to maintain the tract between the higher-pressure portal vein and the lower-pressure hepatic vein.
 After the procedure, fluoroscopic images are made to show placement.
-Pressure in the portal vein and inferior vena cava are often measured.
+Pressure in the portal vein and inferior vena cava are often measured as the dynamic changes in the portal pressure system can help predict mortality after TIPS.

+TIPS with Intracardiac Echocardiography

+TIPS can also be done with intracardiac echocardiography (ICE) guidance to assist in cases where there is challenging anatomy or presence of portal vein thrombosis.
+Benefits to using ICE include reduced procedure time, reduced anesthesia time, reduced radiation exposure from fluoroscopy, reduced contrast agent use, and reduced risk of puncture outside of the liver.
+This can also assist in cases where there may be relative contraindications to the procedure such as presence of hepatic cysts.

+In the variation of the TIPS procedure with ICE, a second puncture site in the right jugular vein or the right common femoral vein is used to insert the ICE catheter.
+The ICE is advanced to the level of the inferior vena cava and right atrial junction and into the intrahepatic IVC to visualize the hepatic vein and the target portal venous branch.
+The probe is then rotated to identify the TIPS needle and help the primary operator aim for the portal venous branch.

+Stents in TIPS

+In order to keep the new pathway open between the portal vein and hepatic vein, stents are used in TIPS.
+Covered stents are preferred as they may help improve overall survival compared to bare stents.
+A smaller 8mm stent is preferred over a larger 10mm covered stent due to reduced risk of bleeding, higher efficacy, and lower hepatic encephalopathy rates.
+If an 8mm stent clots, you can repeat TIPS and replace it with a larger stent.